vitiral/fiction-civboot/toll/start2.md

 ```
 PAMELA: PlAnt MatEriaL mAker

-PAMELA creates materials of configurable properties from plant matter.
+Pamela creates materials of configurable properties from plant matter.
 Pamela's
 full manual can be read with `man pamela`

 Commands:
-  config: view help on the config format for PAMELA.
+  config: view help on the config format for pamela.
   run <configuration> <args>: run a config with certain parameters.
   stop: stop the current job.
   diagnose [component]: diagnose the system or a specific component.